 This outputs 4 deconvolved images at the different frequencies and the weighted average of those 4.
-It is of course expensive: the deconvolution performance of the above statement is about four times more expensive than a bandwidth-integrated clean, and especially the minor clean iterations become much slower.
-This mode can be combined with Cotton-Schwab imaging (with $-mgain \ldots$) which would fill the MODEL_DATA column with frequency dependent model info, so that it is possible to perform self-cal with the proper frequency information.
-It can also be combined with -joinpolarizations to clean polarizations and channels both joinedly.
+This mode can be combined with Cotton-Schwab imaging (with -mgain ...) which would fill the MODEL_DATA column with frequency dependent model info, so that it is possible to perform self-cal with the proper frequency information.
+Joining channels can also be combined with joining polarizations (-join-polarizations, see polarimetric deconvolution) to clean polarizations and channels both joinedly.
+This is available from version 1.5.